-Next time you’re wandering through the Greater Springfield Farmers’ Market, follow that spicy sweet aroma of peppers to Pam’s Produce stand.
-“People always say they can smell us as soon as they get to the market,” Pam Shelburn says.
+Next time you're wandering through the Greater Springfield Farmers' Market, located at 2825 S. Glenstone Ave., follow that spicy sweet aroma of peppers to Pam's Produce stand.
+"People always say they can smell us as soon as the get to the market," Pam Shelburn says.
 Pam and her husband, Bill, have been growing peppers for 40 years.
-Their backyard garden in Strafford has grown to accommodate 22 varieties, from sweet bell peppers to the world’s hottest pepper, the Carolina Reaper.
+Their backyard garden in Strafford has grown to accommodate 22 varieties, from sweet bell peppers to the world's hottest pepper, the Carolina Reaper.

 Surprisingly, it was cheese that got the couple hooked on hot peppers eight years ago.
 Pam was learning to make cheeses and wanted to add extra flavor to her rounds of Gouda, cheddar and Monterey Jack.
 Peppers seemed like an easy choice.
 When they started growing ghost peppers, the world’s hottest pepper at the time, customers couldn’t get enough.
 “We were selling them for $3 apiece,” Pam says.
 “We even shipped them to California and South Carolina.”
 It was clear to the Shelburns that they were on to something, so they decided to grow all of the world’s hottest peppers.
 Today, the lineup is extensive.
 At the top of the heat scale are the deadly Carolina Reapers.
 Small in size, these wrinkly red lanterns pack a powerful punch, and Pam says the peppers have a Scoville Heat Unit (SHU) of 2.2 million, which is a measure of the pepper’s spice and pungency.
 When Pam accidentally took a bite of jerky Bill had mixed with Carolina Reaper, she burst into tears.
 And this is a woman who has no problem eating ghost peppers.